Cost to Install a Screen Porch – 2023 Price Guide

 How Much Does a Screen Porch Cost?

-A porch commonly costs $15,000 – $30,000, but most spend $20,000 on the project.
-Consider however that on average, most homeowners are able to recoup 75% of the cost of the installation through increased resale value of their home.[1]
+Keep in mind that costs can go as high as $45,000 or more, depending on size and material.
+Consider, however, that on average, most homeowners are able to recoup 75% of the cost of the installation through increased resale value of their home.[1]

 Chances are, if you are just adding screens, you won’t need a permit.
 But, the safest method is to ask, then you won’t have to worry about delays or fines.
-A permit, if required, could cost an additional $200 depending on the location.
+A permit, if required, could cost an additional $200, depending on the location.

-By the way, the cheapest time to contract a screened-in porch is after the summer season as contractors are slowing down after their busy season.
+By the way, the cheapest time to contract a screened-in porch is after the summer season, as contractors are slowing down after their busy season.

 Just Screens

-If all you want to do is add screens to a porch that is already framed and covered you will need rip-resistant screen, laths, tacks or screws, and paint or stain.
+If all you want to do is add screens to a porch that is already framed and covered, you will need rip-resistant screen, laths, tacks or screws, and paint or stain.
 There are basically five materials used for screens.
-Let’s look at them in order from least to most expensive:

-• Fiberglass – $.15/sq. ft.
+- Fiberglass – $0.15/sq. ft.

-• Aluminum – $.25/sq. ft.
+- Aluminum – $0.30/sq. ft.

-• Bronze – $1.10/sq. ft.
+- Bronze – $6.00/sq. ft.

-• Copper or Monel – $5.00/sq. ft.
+- Copper or Monel – $6.00/sq. ft.

-To buy the materials and DIY 100 sq. ft. porch with fiberglass or aluminum you can figure $450.[2]
+To buy the materials and DIY 100 sq. ft. porch with fiberglass or aluminum, you can figure $450.[2]
 Labor will add about $300, but labor prices depend on the area.
 Don’t forget to screen under the deck, unless you have a sealed floor.

 Frame & Screens

-When you need to frame the porch before adding the screens, consider that screen is available in various widths, but the most common widths are 36, 48, or 60 inches.
+When you need to frame the porch before adding the screens, consider that screening material is available in various widths, but the most common widths are 36, 48, or 60 inches.
 When framing, ensure that you place a stud where the seam will fall between multiple sections of screen.
 If you DIY, figure two people will take two days, depending on your experience level.

 You can get a kiln-dried 32” screen door with hardware for less than $200 at Amazon, Lowe’s, or other building supply stores.
 Don’t forget the rubber sweep to keep the bugs out.
 Then, all you will need to do is stain or paint it.